restjquery/RESTjQuery-Plugin/README.md

 # WordPress REST API jQuery Support

-This small plugin includes support for WordPress jQuery REST API Wrapper script.
-Once installed your site can use the [WordPress jQuery REST API Wrapper](https://github.com/seb86/WordPress-jQuery-REST-API-Wrapper) script.
+This small plugin includes support for WordPress REST API jQuery script.
+Once installed your site can use the [WordPress REST API jQuery](https://github.com/seb86/WordPress-REST-API-jQuery) script.

 The site url and nonce security is set for you.
 See below on how to use it.